sulli83/milestone_project_1/README.md

-## JQuery
 ## Bootstrap
+Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
- Bootstrap grid system was used extensively throught the webiste.
+Bootstrap 4 is the newest version of Bootstrap Bootstrap grid system was used extensively throught the webiste.
 - - - -
 https://getbootstrap.com/docs/4.0/layout/grid/
 - - - -